-Spares pricing policy is designed to achieve an overall margin of 40% in order to cover the cost of running the service and provide funds for expansion.
+Spares pricing policy is designed to achieve an overall gross margin of at least 40% in order to cover the cost of running the service and to provide funds for expansion.

-The price structure is reviewed from time to time to ensure that the objectives are being met and a major review was carried out in 2019, In addition, prices for parts held in stock for more than 1 year are normally raised annually (from 1st April) in line with inflation.
+The price structure is reviewed from time to time to ensure that the objectives are being met.
+In addition, prices for parts held in stock for more than 1 year are normally raised annually (from 1st April) in line with inflation.

 Members whose purchases exceed a certain amount each year will receive a credit note which is valid for 2 years against future purchases (see “Terms & Conditions”)and, at the discretion of the Committee, in order to help fund the introduction of major new items, a discount may be offered to members who pre-order from the initial batch.

-Payment is required in advance of despatch (or on collection from the spares office) for all orders unless special arrangements have been made with the Sapres Officer and confirmed by the treasurer.
+Payment is required in advance of despatch (or on collection from the spares office) for all orders unless special arrangements have been made with the Spares Officer and confirmed by the treasurer.